markusthilo/RoboCopyGui/README.md

 ```
 $ make-dist.bat
 ```
+Be aware that Nuitka might not work with the newest Python version.

 ## Download
 Download the latest release from GitHub and unpack anywhere.
 The application is portable.
 No installation required.